Model Selection Consistency of Lasso for Empirical Data

 and the response $y$ is generated by

 where $X = (X_1,...,X_p)$ is $100 \times 400 $ matrix, and the elements of $X$ are i.i.d random variables from Gaussian distribution with mean $0$ and variance $1$ except $X_{400}$.
-The last predictor $X_{400}$ is generated respectively as follow two settings
+The last predictor $X_{400}$ is generated respectively as follows in the two settings

 and